Mighty Joe Young (1949 film): Plot

 On opening night, Joe lifts a large platform above his head, holding Jill playing "Beautiful Dreamer" on a grand piano.
-Afterward Joe has a tug of war with "the 10 strongest men in the world", which he easily wins.
+Afterward, Joe has a tug of war with "the 10 strongest men in the world", which he easily wins.
 Italian heavyweight boxer Primo Carnera tries to box with him, but Joe tosses him into the audience.
-Joe's popularity grows, and by the 10th week he is Hollywood's biggest nightclub attraction.
+Joe's popularity grows, and by the 10th week, he is Hollywood's biggest nightclub attraction.
 By the 17th week, Joe has grown tired of performing and is homesick.
 Later, during dinner, Gregg and Jill express their love for one another, with Gregg agreeing to return with her to Africa.
 In his cage, an unhappy Joe tries to ignore three drunks who have sneaked backstage; they offer Joe an open whiskey bottle, and he becomes intoxicated.
 Taunting him, the drunks burn Joe's fingers with a cigarette lighter.
 Roaring with pain and rage, he breaks out, wrecking the nightclub's interior.
 He also smashes the glass of the lion habitat, allowing the lions to escape into the crowded club.

 After the drunks accuse Joe of trying to kill them, a court decree orders Joe to be shot.
 Gregg, Max, Jill, and a friend named Windy devise a plan to get Joe back to Africa using a moving van and cargo ship.
 Before reaching port, they see an orphanage engulfed in flames.
 Jill and Gregg help the caretakers save the children.
-A last group, along with Jill and Gregg, are trapped on the top level.
+A last group, along with Jill and Gregg, is trapped on the top level.
 Joe braves the raging fire by climbing an adjacent tall tree, carrying Jill to safety, while Gregg lowers each child by rope to the ground.
 One child is left behind, so Joe climbs up again, grabbing the little girl.
 Max assures Jill that because of Joe's heroism, his life will now be spared.

 Much later, Max receives home movies from his friends.
 Jill and Gregg are married and living on their ranch in Africa with Joe.
-Joe waves "goodbye," along with Jill and Gregg, to Max.
+Joe waves "goodbye", along with Jill and Gregg, to Max.